alexdremov/SPUAsm/README.md

 - Translation
 - Final checks

-If process fails on any part, the nest parts are not executed.
+If process fails on any part, the next parts are not executed.

 #### Cleanup
 Just double whitespaces, trailing/leading whitespaces removed.
 Operations that does not change code structure, lines number etc.